Thesis

 These principles laid the foundation for the agile method, which transformed product development and organizations' approaches to the entire software development lifecycle.
 The agile method contrasts sharply with the traditional waterfall method, which was characterized by a rigid, linear, phase-by-phase process, often lacking the flexibility to adapt to evolving project requirements.
 In contrast, agile emphasizes an iterative and flexible approach, breaking the development process into smaller, manageable chunks.
 This methodology prioritizes collaboration, continuous feedback, and regular iterations, enabling teams to swiftly respond to changing requirements and deliver working software in shorter cycles.

 The advent of version control systems like Git and SVN marked a significant improvement in the deployment process.
 Nonetheless, deployments remained cumbersome, especially as applications grew more complex.
-The growth in app sizes exemplifies this increasing complexity; for instance, the top 10 iPhone apps by downloads in the United States expanded by approximately 298% between 2016 and 2021, ballooning from approximately 550 MB to 2.2 GB.
+The growth in app sizes exemplifies this increasing complexity; for instance, the top 10 iPhone apps by number of downloads in the United States ballooned from approximately 550 MB to 2.2 GB between 2016 and 2021, expanding by approximately 298%.

 One of the solutions to this challenge has been the development of containerization.
 This technology enables developers to package an application and its dependencies into a single self-contained unit.
 Think of software containers like shipping containers.
 They are designed to hold everything needed to transport goods (or, in this case, an application) safely and efficiently, regardless of the mode of transportation (or operating system).
 As shipping containers can be quickly loaded onto a plane, train, or truck, software containers can be easily deployed and managed across different environments and operating systems without worrying about compatibility issues or inconsistencies.